 Clients are not required to tell the practitioner if they are infected with a blood-borne virus.
 Operators must assume that all blood and other body substances are potential sources of infection.

-The Guidelines on the Safe and Hygienic Practice of Skin Penetration (PDF 431KB) addresses the following areas:
+See below the areas that the Guidelines on the Safe and Hygienic Practice of Skin Penetration (PDF 431KB) addresses.

 Authorised officers are not expected to assess the operator's technique.
 However, they can ensure that certain levels of hygiene exist.

 Under the Public Health Act, Authorised Officers have the power to:

 Inspections will generally be performed on a routine basis and additional inspections will occur if complaints are received or investigations are required.
 Random inspections may also be undertaken.

 For further details, refer to section 2 in the Guidelines on the Safe and Hygienic Practice of Skin Penetration (PDF 431KB).

 To minimise transfer of micro-organisms, operators must perform all procedures in a safe and hygienic manner, following all infection control techniques and procedures to minimise the risk of transferring infections.